PBrockmann/compareCompanion/README.md

 right a slider to choose the number of columns of the display (from 1 to 8).
 By moving this slider, you will instantaneously change the layout of images.

+Selection of images
 ![Selection of images](compareCompanion_01.png)

+Comparison window with selected images
 ![Comparison window](compareCompanion_02.png)

 Only 2 lines to be added.